Key takeaways:

-The key to both longevity and cancer prevention lies at the tail end of each strand of your DNA.
+The key to both longevity and cancer prevention may lie at the tail end of each strand of your DNA.
 Telomeres are found on the ends of all of your chromosomes and are comprised of repeated nucleotides (the A, G, and T’s).
 They cap off the ends of the chromosomes, protecting the nuclear DNA during replication before cell division.[ref]

 Lengthened telomeres can lead to cellular regeneration, but this is a double-edged sword that cancer cells can use to their advantage.
 This article covers the science of telomeres, how they can be lengthened, and how variants in telomere-related genes impact longevity and cancer risk.